seedvault-app/seedvault/doc/README.md

 like disk read errors, by simply running the program `sha256sum` on the file and comparing its output to the file name.

-All files in a repository are only written once and never modified afterwards.
+Blobs are stored in a directory named after the first two characters of their name.
+Snapshots are stored in the repository root and have a `.snapshot` extension.

+Example of a repository with two snapshots and several blobs:

 ```console
 .SeedVaultAndroidBackup